British Indians: 20th century

+In the early twentieth century, some Indian nationalists, such as Sukhsagar Datta came to Britain because they feared arrest in India itself and hoped to propagate the cause of Indian Independence.
+This group went on to found the India League in England in 1928, under the leadership of V. K. Krishna Menon.

 The 1931 Census of India estimated that there were at least 2,000 Indian students in English and Scottish Universities at the time, from an estimated, and overwhelmingly male population of 9,243 South Asians on the British mainland, of which 7,128 resided in England and Wales, two thousand in Scotland, with a thousand in Northern Ireland, and 1 on the Isle of Man.
 Their origins were recorded as:

 In 1932, the Indian National Congress survey of "all Indians outside India" (which included modern Pakistani and Bangladeshi territories) estimated that there were 7,128 Indians living in the United Kingdom, which included students, lascars, and professionals such as doctors.
 The resident Indian population of Birmingham was recorded at 100 by 1939.
 By 1945 it was 1,000.

 Following the Second World War and the breakup of the British Empire, Indian migration to the UK increased through the 1950s and 1960s.
 This was partly due to the British Nationality Act 1948, which enabled migration from the Commonwealth with very few limits.
 In 1950 there were probably fewer than 20,000 non-white residents in Britain, almost all born overseas.
 The Commonwealth Immigrants Act 1962 and Immigration Act 1971 largely restricted any further primary immigration, although family members of already-settled migrants were still allowed.
 In addition, much of the subsequent growth in the British Indian community has come from the births of second- and third-generation Indian Britons.

 Although post-war immigration was continuous, several distinct phases can be identified: